-- Ongoing – While a training event provides a baseline education or a foundation, coaching builds on this foundation with continual sessions.
+While a training event provides a baseline education or a foundation, coaching builds on this foundation with continual sessions.
 Many successful sales organizations make coaching a weekly practice, and some even establish daily coaching routines.

 It’s common for sales organizations to lack standard best practices for their teams to anchor themselves to.
 Without a standard set of guidelines and repeatable steps to take, it’s almost impossible to help reps correct their courses of action.

 Successful sales organizations use onboarding sessions to teach reps about the organization’s best practices, and they reinforce these standards with coaching.
-These one-on-one sessions are a great opportunity to identify and correct behavior that doesn’t fit in with the organization’s vision or standard process.
+These one-on-one sessions are a great opportunity to identify and correct behavior that doesn’t fit with the organization’s vision or standard process.

-Most sales leaders understand the importance of coaching, but the struggle to find the time and support to implement an effective coaching program.
+Most sales leaders understand the importance of coaching but struggle to find the time and support to implement an effective coaching program.